bartverdonck/Sitecore-Forms-Extensions/README.md

 This module aims to add some functionality to this forms creator.

-The module has been tested on Sitecore 9.0-u1 and 9.0-u2.
+The module has been tested on Sitecore 9.0-u1, 9.0-u2 and Sitecore 9.1

-As there is a small functionality overlap with 9.1, an updated version for 9.1 will be released shortly.
+For Sitecore 9.1 use version 2.x.
+For Sitecore 9.0.x use version 1.x

 ## What
 ### 2.0